jlsnow301/tgui-core/README.md

 A collection of utilities and components for the [tgui](https://github.com/tgstation/tgstation) framework.

+This package was built to help the various downstream SS13 servers stay up to date with TGUI without having to keep a local version of each file.

 You can view the code on [GitHub](https://github.com/jlsnow301/tgui-core).

-This package was built to help the various downstream SS13 servers of SS13 update TGUI to the latest version.

 ## Installation